-Fees for Administrative Oversight of Endowed Scholarships and Fellowships
+Fees for Administrative Oversight of Endowed Scholarships, Fellowships, Grants and Educational Programming.

 - Description.
-ASOR has existing endowment funds whose earnings are used to support fellowships or scholarships for archaeological fieldwork or support.
+ASOR has existing endowment funds whose earnings are used to support fellowships, grants or scholarships for archaeological fieldwork or support or for educational programming.
 Additional funds may be created in the future for similar purposes.
 The principal of endowment funds will be kept intact, and the income distributed to support the purpose of the funds. - Fees.
-The process for reviewing grant applications and selecting recipients of fellowships and scholarships can require significant support from ASOR staff.
+The process for reviewing grant applications and selecting recipients of fellowships, grants, and scholarships can require significant support from ASOR staff.
+Similarly, supporting educational programming also can require assistance from ASOR staff.
 Accordingly, unless prohibited by the endowment fund guidelines, the Executive Director is authorized to charge a fee against fund assets of an appropriate amount, not to exceed one percent (1%) of the average fair market value of the fund at the end of the last twelve (12) quarters, in order to recoup ASOR staff costs.
 For purposes of computing the average fair market value of a fund, quarters where a new fund has not reached a minimum market value of \$50,000 will not be used.
 No fees will be charged for endowment funds that have not reached a minimum threshold principal amount of \$50,000.

-Fees for Administrative Oversight of Current Gifts of Scholarships and Fellowships
+Fees for Administrative Oversight of Current Gifts of Scholarships, Fellowships, Grants and Educational Programming

 - Description.
-In addition to endowment funds whose earnings are used to support fellowships or scholarships for archaeological fieldwork or support, ASOR also receives current gifts that are designated to support similar programs, such as the Heritage fellowships.
+In addition to endowment funds whose earnings are used to support fellowships, scholarships, grants for archaeological fieldwork or support for educational programming, ASOR also receives current gifts that are designated to support similar programs, such as the Heritage fellowships.
 These designated funds normally are given with the intent that they be spent within the fiscal year of donation for the designated purposes. - Fees.
-The process for reviewing grant applications and selecting recipients of fellowships and scholarships can require significant support from ASOR staff.
+The process for reviewing grant applications, selecting recipients of fellowships and scholarships and providing support for educational programming can require significant assistance from ASOR staff.
 Accordingly, unless specifically prohibited by the donor, the Executive Director is authorized to charge a fee against current designated gifts of an appropriate amount, not to exceed twenty percent (20%) of the designated gift amount (e.g., \$500 for a designated gift of \$2,500, consistent with the existing Heritage fellowship program).

 APPENDIX I - INVESTMENT TARGETS AND RANGES Approved by the ASOR Board of Trustees on November 18, 2012.

-Amendments approved on November 24, 2013, April 17, 2016, November 24, 2019, December 16, 2020, and May 8, 2022.
+Amendments approved on November 24, 2013, April 17, 2016, November 24, 2019, December 16, 2020, May 8, 2022, and November 19, 2023.